-Make Turmeric Tea, the traditional way with just 3 ingredients!
-Turmeric, the bright yellow spice that originated in India, lends its beautiful golden hue to the latest evergreen food trend – “Turmeric tea”.
-But is healthful turmeric tea really that recent?
+Make Turmeric Tea also known as Golden Tea, the traditional way with just 3 ingredients!
+Turmeric, the bright yellow spice that originated in India, lends its beautiful golden hue to the latest evergreen food trend – “Turmeric Tea”.
+But is healthful Turmeric Tea really that recent?
 And how do you make it at home with fresh ingredients whenever you want, instead of relying on your store bought packs?

 Turmeric is the rhizome of the Curcuma longa plant, a relative of the equally famous ginger (which is also known for the medicinal and culinary uses of its rhizomes).
 Although turmeric tea made splashy health headlines in the 2010s, turmeric itself has been used for medical purposes for over 4,500 years.

 It’s even been a part of Ayurvedic medicine, a type of natural healing from India, since 500 BCE.

 The culinary use of turmeric in English is first mentioned in The Art of Cookery Made Plain and Easy by Hannah Glasse in 1747.
 She calls for using it in an Indian pickle recipe, a later edition called for it in an Indian-style curry too.
 It eventually became an indispensable part of commercial, ready-made curry powders.

 Considering turmeric’s long history in both medicine and cuisine, its modern resurgence in contemporary turmeric tea makes sense.

 Turmeric Tea is arguably most famous for its health benefits.
 It’s a decent source of minerals, such as manganese, iron, and copper.
 While turmeric contains antioxidants and essential oils, the spice is most well-known for containing curcuminoids.

 Curcuminoids are a group of phenols that make yellow, the most famous is curcumin.
 The health benefits of curcumin and curcuminoids are hotly debated within the scientific community.